How’s Your Heart?

 Celebrating Sister Louise Dunn & Serenity Renewal for Families

 Sunday May 26, Noon – 2:00 pm, Centurion Conference and Event Centre

-Dear Friends of Serenity Renewal for Families
+Dear Serenity Renewal Supporter

 The Staff of Serenity Renewal for Families

 PS: Your tax-deductible contribution will be matched by an anonymous donor doubling the impact in our community.

 “One of a kind.
 The world needs more of her.
 A good and faithful servant.”

 “I don’t think I have ever met someone with such a gentle exterior and so much inner strength.”